This project is now closed

 • What might enable you to take action at home

-We are also seeking ideas on how we can take a whole community approach to implementing the options.
-If we all work together, we will be able to achieve great changes for our lake.
+We sought ideas on how we can take a whole community approach to implement the options.

-Share your feedback on the draft options to improve the health of the lake.
+Feedback on the draft options to improve the health of the lake have been provided through a variety of engagement methods including:

 • Visit a pop-up